Man in Astros dugout injured by foul ball

 HOUSTON (AP) — A man in the Astros dugout who was not in uniform was hit by a foul ball off the bat of Houston’s Michael Brantley during Game 2 of the AL Championship Series and exited with a towel over his head.

-It was unclear who the person was, but he was not an Astros player or coach.
-A report by Fox, which was televising the game Sunday night, said he was a security officer.
-A team spokesman said the club did not have any details or an update on the man’s condition.
+The Astros released statement late in Sunday night’s game on behalf of Harris County Emergency Corps, which said one of its employees was hit and taken to a hospital, where he was evaluated and in stable condition.
+The company, which provides paramedic services, provided no other details.

-Play between the Astros and New York Yankees was briefly halted after the accident in the fifth inning, and manager AJ Hinch came on the field to console a shaken-up Brantley.
+Play between the Astros and New York Yankees was briefly halted after the accident in the fifth inning, and Houston manager AJ Hinch came on the field to console a shaken-up Brantley.

 Several Astros players were shown in the dugout looking distraught, as were Yankees players who had a view into Houston’s dugout.
 Houston stars Carlos Correa and George Springer both could be seen putting their hands on their heads and then looking away seconds after the ball entered the dugout.